VanK33/EVE-ONLINE-miner-hub/README.md

 2. Method: `GET`

-   - Endpoints: `/:characterID/report
+   - Endpoint: `/api1/:characterID/report`
-   - Description: Retrieves all minable objects from the user with the corresponding characterID.
+   - Description: Passing characterID, find the userID associated with characterID and retrieves all minable objects from the user with the corresponding userID.
    - Response: JSON payload containing all ore data for the user within the last 12 months.

 3. Method: `GET`

-   - Endpoints: `/:characterID/report/recent
+   - Endpoint: `/api1/:characterID/report/recent`
-   - Description: Retrieves ores mined within the last 30 days from the user with the corresponding characterID.
+   - Description: Passing characterID, find the userID associated with characterID and retrieves ores mined within the last 30 days from the user with the corresponding userID.
    - Response: JSON payload containing all ore data from the user for the most recent 30 days.

+4. Method: `POST`

+   - Endpoint: `/api1/:characterID/primary`
+   - Description: Make a new character with role attribute of "primary".
+This request will mainly be used for landing page
+   - Response: JSON payload containing posted character

+5. Method: `POST`

+   - Endpoint: `/api1/:characterID/alts`
+   - Description: Make a new character with role attribute of "alt".
+This request will mainly be used for alt management page
+   - Response: JSON payload containing posted character

+6. Method: `PUT`
+   - Endpoint: `/api1/:characterID/make-primary`
+   - Description: Update role attribute for characterID to "primary", find the userID associated with this characterID, change the characterID with role attribute of "pirmary" to "alt"
+   - Response: JSON payload containing updated version of all characters associated with the userID that the characterID linked to

 ### NICE-TO-HAVE

 - Adding GET request to pull minable objects by type individually and draw charts for individual results
   - Ore, Ice, Cloud, Moon
 - Adding an overall profit per tick depending on the skills from individual characters, the mining ship configs, and type of minable objects (ore, ice, moon, gas)
+- Adding alt management page card drag and drop functionality for better customize displaying.

 ### CHALLENGES

-Since ESI token will expire after cetain period.
+- Since ESI token will expire after cetain period.
 How to reliably save, consistently, all historical data without asking user to regularly re-authorize to the site.

+- **Question: What will authorization return?
+Will it include character id?
+This will potentially impact how the backend is constructed.**